leo-project/notes/leofs/design/mdc-replication/phase-1/README.md

 ## Wrap up

-We designed this mechanism/function without a sacrifice of the performance and the availability but it is now the 1st phase.
+We designed this mechanism/function without the performance degration and the availability but it is now the 1st phase.
 So we're going to improve and increase it, going forward.